 Additional resources that you can use to identify career opportunities are those offered by your alma mater.

 At most culinary schools and colleges, the Career Services department isn’t just there to help current students.
 Escoffier’s Career Services staff may also assist alumni with their job searches in the following ways:

 - Posting about open houses and career fairs

 - Connecting grads with employers looking to hire graduates from a particular school (this is more common than you might think!)

 While students are encouraged to take advantage of Career Services as much as possible while still in school, these services are available to alumni as well, and can make the transition from culinary school to employment much smoother.
-Escoffier, for example, can offer job search assistance to students and graduates.
+Additionally, Auguste Escoffier Global Solutions can offer job search assistance to students and graduates.

 Alumni groups like the Escoffier Alumni Association can be similarly useful to graduates.
 These communities can keep you in touch with people you graduate with, and people who graduated before you all around the country.
 You never know who may be hiring.